PGYER/codefever/README_EN.md

 ### **Feedback**

-- If you encounter unexpected results in the process, feel free to submit `Issue`.
-See also: [Bug Fix Issue](doc/en-us/contribute/bug_fix_issue.md)
+- If any issue or inconvenient encountered while using `CodeFever Community`, feel free to submit `Issue`.
+See: [Bug Fix Issue](doc/en-us/contribute/bug_fix_issue.md)
-- If you want to add some features to the `CodeFever Community`, feel free to submit an `Issue` as well.
-Reference: [Request feature issue](doc/en-us/contribute/request_feature_issue.md)
+- If you have any idea to improve `CodeFever Community`, feel free to submit an `Issue` as well.
+See: [Feature Request issue](doc/en-us/contribute/request_feature_issue.md)

 ### **Contribute**

 Feel free to submit a `PR`, please make sure to test it properly after fixing the `Bug` or adding a `Feature`.

-- If the content of the `PR` is an issue, please submit the `Issue` first and reference the `Issue` when submitting the PR.
+- If the content of the `PR` is a bug fix issue, please submit the `Issue` first and reference the `Issue` when submitting the PR.
 Reference: [Bug Fix PR](doc/en-us/contribute/bug_fix_pr.md)
-- If the content of the `PR` is a new feature, please describe the feature in as much detail as possible in the `PR`, and if the PR is a commit for a feature request, reference the `Issue` when submitting the PR.
+- If the content of the `PR` is a new feature, please describe the feature in as much detail as possible in the `PR`, and if the PR is a commit for a feature request issue, reference the `Issue` when submitting the PR.
 Reference: [New Feature PR](doc/en-us/contribute/new_feature_pr.md)

-### Document
+### **Contribute to Docs**

-You are welcome to correct errors in the document or participate in the translation work, please make sure the content of the document is accurate before submitting `PR`, please refer to: [Document PR](doc/en-us/contribute/doc_pr.md)
+You are welcome to correct errors in the document or participate in the translation works, please make sure the content of the document is accurate before submitting `PR`, please refer to: [Document PR](doc/en-us/contribute/doc_pr.md)

 ### **About**

-The `CodeFever` project was initially developed and maintained by PGYER and went live in June 2020 [https://codefever.pgyer.com/](https://codefever.pgyer.com/).
+The `CodeFever` project was initially developed and maintained by `PGYER` and went live in June 2020 [https://codefever.pgyer.com/](https://codefever.pgyer.com/).
 After nearly two years of stability verification, the project was open sourced in February 2022 to be tested by the community.

 After `CodeFever` open source, the open source version is called `CodeFever Conmmunity` version.
-The public cloud version will continue to be called `CodeFever.
+The public cloud version will continue to be called `CodeFever`.

-`CodeFever Community` is developed by the PGYER team and is fully open source based on the `MIT`, and has completely independent property rights, so you can use it without worrying about whether it violates other's rights.
+`CodeFever Community` is developed by the `PGYER` team and is fully open source based on the `MIT` license, and has completely independent property rights, so you can use it without worrying about whether it violates other's rights.

 `CodeFever Community` retains most of the features of `CodeFever` and is optimized for standalone deployment. `CodeFever Community` also accepts community submissions as `CodeFever` is updated.